nuevoMailer SB v.10.5

 Newsletter rotation with recurring campaigns is optional.
 Alternatively you can use one newsletter in a recurring campaign and change it just before the next campaign starts by editing the campaign.
 This approach is typical for those publishing newsletters on longer cycles (weekly, monthly etc).

-Campaigns series example
+Campaign series example

 An example of campaign series that runs weekly and rotates newsletters.
-A good approach for list life-cycle management.
+A good approach for list lifecycle management.

 A recurring campaign that runs on the last day of the month

-An example of a recurring campaign that starts on on a specific day of the month and runs only during selected hours.
+An example of a recurring campaign that starts on a specific day of the month and runs only during selected hours.

 Date-triggered campaigns

-Anniversaries, birthdays, weddings, visit dates etc
+Anniversaries, birthdays, weddings, visit dates, and more.

 These are based on custom subscriber fields that are defined as dates.